 Tip 3 – Shop Around for a Good Deal

-Tip 4 – Check Your Existing Home or Medical Insurance Policy To See Whether You Are Already Covered
+Tip 4 – Check Your Existing Home\Auto and Medical Insurance Policy To See Whether You Are Already Covered

-Before you start comparing rates online, take a look at your current home insurance policy first.
-It is worth checking to see whether your home or medical insurance policy has already covered you or not.
+Before you start comparing rates online, take a look at your current home and auto insurance policy first.
+It is worth checking to see whether your home and auto or medical insurance policy has already covered you for out of country emergencies.
 Even some credit card companies, building societies and banks offer free travel insurance to their existing customers.

 Tip 5 – Read the Policy’s Fine Print

-As travel insurance policies can all vary, it is important to read the small print about the conditions of your eligibility for their insurance.
+As travel insurance policies can all vary, it is important to read the small print about the conditions of your eligibility for their insurance, especially if you have existing medical conditions.
 It is not a good idea to choose the cheapest option as the policy may not pay out when you need it most.